National Junior Honor Society

 Under the direction of Gay Okolowicz, guidance counselor at that time, and Mrs. Mary Agnew, principal, an application for a charter in the National Junior Honor Society was made.
 This request was approved and the St. Charles Borromeo Catholic School in Orlando Chapter of the National Junior Honor Society became effective during the 2002-2003 school year.

-- The Principal, after reviewing the NJHS handbook, names a faculty member to serve as the NJHS Chapter Adviser, and appoints a five-member Faculty Council.
+- The Principal, after reviewing the NJHS handbook, names a faculty member to server as the NJHS Chapter Advisor, and appoints a five-member Faculty Council.
 Neither the Principal or Vice-Principal may serve as an Advisor or on the Faculty Council.
 The Chapter Advisor is the sixth, non-voting member of the Council.
 All final decisions rest with the school Principal.

 - Under the direction of the Principal and the NJHS Advisor, the Faculty Council develops a membership selection procedure, consistent with the Constitution of the NJHS.
 Once reviewed and accepted by the Principal, the selection process must become public information.
 In addition, Chapter by-laws must be written to clarify the operating procedures of the chapter.